stream-protocol/medusa-payment-streampay/README.md

 To configure the StreamPay plugin, you need to provide:

-- `secret_key`: Your StreamPay Secret Key.
-Obtainable from the StreamPayments dashboard.
+- `secret_key`: Your StreamPay Secret Key, obtainable from the StreamPayments dashboard.
 - `solana_network`: The Solana network you want to use (`devnet`, `testnet`, or `mainnet-beta`).
 - `debug`: (Optional) If set to `true`, the plugin will log debug information.